hessfran/hessfran.github.io/_pages/cv.md

 * Oct.
 2011 - Dec.
 2015
   * Research and Teaching Assistant at Institute for Physical Chemistry, Justus-Liebig-Universität Giessen, advised by Prof. Dr. Herbert Over
-  * Developed highly accurate DFT-based Kinetic Monte Carlo Simulations to resolve the reaction mechanism of the Deacon Process over the RuO 2 (110) surface with unexpected conclusions.
+  * Developed DFT-based Kinetic Monte Carlo Simulations with detailed lateral interaction model employing a cluster expansion to resolve the reaction mechanism of the Deacon Process over the RuO<sub>2</sub>(110) surface with unexpected conclusions.
   * Resolved several literature controversies regarding the reaction mechanism of the CO oxidation over the RuO<sub>2</sub> (110) surface.

 Awards and Fellowships